alexle/alexle.github.com/posts/2017-running.markdown

 4. **Run without limits** - Take a leap of faith once in a while.
 Take a chance on something scary.
 And believe in yourself.
 If I can do it, you can too.

-Cheers to another sweat-soaked, lactate-burning, lung-gasping year =)
+Here's to another sweat-soaked, lactate-burning, lung-gasping year - cheers!

 [1]: https://alexanderle.com/blog/2012/100-miles.html
 [2]: https://alexanderle.com/blog/chicago-marathon-recap.html